This section offers some helpful tips and suggestions for organizing your travel plans to and from Blue Morpho in Peru.

 Please note that you will need to be in Iquitos the evening before the workshop begins at the latest.
 Morning flights into Iquitos are often delayed or canceled by weather.
 If you do arrive late or after the buses leave, you will have to arrange for transport directly to the camp via taxi.
 This typically costs around S./100 ($30).
 We can help organize a taxi to pick you up from the airport, or you can find one at the airport yourself upon arrival.
 Please make sure to take a passenger car and not a three-wheeled mototaxi to make the trip to camp.

 Please contact Blue Morpho via email – email@example.com – if you won’t be in Iquitos by the evening prior to the tour’s commencement or as soon as you know that you’re going to arrive late.

 Be sure to book a hotel for your stay in town before the tour begins.
 On the day the tour starts, we meet at 8:30 am at Blue Morpho’s Office.
 You will be fully accommodated for the duration of the retreat at Blue Morpho.
 Depending on your schedule, you may also need to book a hotel in Iquitos for the night after the tour has ended.

 You will need to make your own hotel reservations.
 There are many hotels and hostels to choose from in Iquitos.
 Sites like Tripadvisor.com and Lonelyplanet.com offer reviews from previous travelers as well as booking options.
 Below are 3 hotels that we recommend.
-The simplest option is to stay at Victoria Regia since this is where we meet on the first morning of the tour:
+The best option is to stay at Victoria Regia since this is where we will be dropping guests off on the last morning of the tour:

 Victoria Regia Hotel: www.victoriaregiahotel.com